simonmichael/hledger_site/src/how-to-record.md

 - [`hledger import`](hledger.md#import)

 ### From CSV (or other character-separated values)
-- `hledger import` plus hledger's [CSV conversion rules](hledger.md#csv) (and a pre-cleaning script if needed)
+- `hledger import` plus [CSV conversion rules](hledger.md#csv) (and a pre-cleaning script if needed)

 ### From other apps and data formats
 - Look for conversion tools and tips at <https://hledger.org/cookbook.html#other-software>
 - Or at <https://plaintextaccounting.org/#data-importconversion>
 - Or write a conversion script that prints hledger journal entries (or other supported format)
-- As above, but save it to a file and `import` that to get only new entries
+- As above, but save the output to a file and `import` from that to get only new entries